 The following information on the current pandemic is aimed at those with the rare endocrine diseases for whom we provide information resources and support services.
-It is from reputable sources such as the NHS and the World Health Organisation in conjunction with our own medical advisors and those of other similar organisations.
+It is from reputable sources such as the NHS and the World Health Organisation in conjunction with our own medical advisors and those of other organisations like AMEND.

 Beware of misinformation that is being spread on social media.